mackattack414/Orions-Belt/Letter of Intent.md

 That being said, you will all be able to participate in a lot of ways, even with cash if you so want – but you’ll have to do it directly, i.e., **I will not be taking donations be taking donations or any form of monetary contributions.**

 I will, however, take any other form of help you’ll be willing to give.
 And that’s why I’m not worried about those costs.
-The heavy part will be done, hopefully, by all the member’s willingness to help and do work in benefit of themselves and the rest of the coalition members.
+The heavy part will be done, hopefully, by all the member’s willingness to help and do work in benefit of themselves and the rest of the community members.

 Also, there’s probably going to be a lot more resources needed to keep this going, as it grows, so every member will have the chance of taking care of other expenses that might come up, if they so wish.

- **The existence of any other form of monetary-supported activity supported activity taken upon by the coalition will be sorted out and voted within the coalition itself.**
+ **The existence of any other form of monetary-supported activity supported activity taken upon by the community will be sorted out and voted within the community itself.**

 ##**Fine, but when?**

-**The initial stated dates are still valid: phase 1 of the project, i.e., having the website up and as functional as possible, up to the 15th January 2015**; the more advanced features will stay tentatively scheduled to before the end of the first round for Prime Controllers&trade;, but the coalition’s efforts will truly dictate that after it’s up and running.
+**The initial stated dates are still valid: phase 1 of the project, i.e., having the website up and as functional as possible, up to the 19th January 2015**; the more advanced features will stay tentatively scheduled to before the end of the first round for Prime Controllers&trade;, but the community’s efforts will truly dictate that after it’s up and running.

 **That being said, there’s a survey that prospect members are humbly s are humbly welcomed to answer, up until the 11th December, that will be paramount on getting this started as early as possible – as early as possible☺**